samuelldmj/samuelldmj/README.md

 ---

 ### ⚡ Fun Fact
-I enjoy solving backend challenges and teaching what I learn.
+I Learn it, I implement things, then teach it.

 ---